Susan Voelz: Biography

 Voelz was born and raised in Wauwatosa, Wisconsin, in the United States.
 As a child, she discovered her grandfather's violin in the attic of the family home, and began to learn to play.
 Nurtured by family members who each played a variety of instruments, she frequently joined in playing in the family concerts in the living room, now saying in retrospect "We were cheerful and awful."

 Discovering in secondary school that the violin could be played in rock music and other genres of music opened up new possibilities, and encouraged her to continue practicing her craft.
 It was during this period that Voelz found a used acoustic guitar for $25 and learned to play it, although the violin never ceased to be her primary instrument.

-After graduating high school, Voelz majored in English and in Music (Violin), graduating from Indiana University.
+After graduating high school, Voelz majored in English and in Music (Violin), graduating from Jacobs School of Music at Indiana University Bloomington.
 After relocating several times, she found herself living in what had become a college town with a thriving mecca for artists during that time: Austin, Texas.
 She began playing and performing with musicians she met there, including Ronnie Lane, who had relocated to Austin with former bandmate Ian McLagan, both of Small Faces/Faces fame.
 They performed in a short-term band dubbed the Seven Samurai.
 During this period, she found opportunities to perform as a backing musician with others on tour, including John Mellencamp and Alejandro Escovedo.
 Voelz was offered work by the Hawaiian band Poi Dog Pondering, who had relocated to Austin and were searching for a fiddler for their planned debut album.
 The combination clicked, and she has now contributed to 13 albums with the band.

 Voelz has worked composing music and assembling film scores for movies, documentaries and educational tools.
 She composed the score for the Frontline television series The Lost Children of Rockdale County, which won the Peabody Award, as well as the follow-up Merchants of Cool.
 She also worked on projects for PBS educational documentaries.

 Traveling as a sideman with a variety of musicians, working as a session musician in the studios, Voelz has performed with numerous famous performers, and continues to do so.